A. A paralyzed man is healed and forgiven.

 d.
 Son, be of good cheer; your sins are forgiven you: The faith of the paralyzed man's friends did something - they brought this man to Jesus.
 Yet they only thought of bringing him to Jesus for the healing of his body.
 They certainly didn't think that Jesus would forgive His sins.

 i.
-But Jesus addressed the man’s greater problem.
-As bad as it was to be paralyzed, it is infinitely worse to be bound and lost in your sin.
+But Jesus addressed the man's greater problem.
+As bad as it is to be paralyzed, it is infinitely worse to be bound and lost in your sin.

 ii.
 We need not infer that the man was paralyzed as the direct result of some sin that needed forgiving.
 This did not seem to be Jesus' point in saying, "your sins are forgiven you."